-Operating System Architecture - Windows, Linux and MacOS
+Operating System Kernel Architecture and Features - Windows, Linux and MacOS

 Architecture of Linux OSLinux architecture has kernel mode and user mode.
 Linux has a monolithic Kernel layer which interacts with the hardware.
 There are other system libraries and device drivers.
 System libraries help Software applications to pass instructions to the Kernel or the Device drivers.
 Device drivers are softwares that interact (take input or provide output or both) with the firmware of the particular device.
 User mode has applications or tools which in turn interact with Kernel directly or indirectly via system libraries, device drivers.
 Kernel space is part of the RAM where the Kernel is loaded.
 Kernel has code which is unique to the hardware platform and code common to all platforms.
 Kernel also has an interface to handle system calls from user layer.